KarlDegen/angular-table-inline-editing-with-drag-and-drop/README.md

     moveItemInArray(arrayData, previousIndex, currentIndex) // don't use in our case!

-what works fine for ashown but not editable array data.
+what works fine for shown but not editable array data.
 But we do not have an *array*, we do have a *FormArray*.
 So we implement the logic ourselfs.
 Additional to just swap the FormGroup objects inside the FormArray we also have to *touch* them and mark them *dirty* because apparently sequence of table rows matters if we offer drag and drop.